Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Main/8_TFT_Clock.rst

 .. warning::

-    If the following updating message shows up, click LATER.
+    :combo:`red font-bolder:If the following updating message shows up, click LATER.
 Updating the TFT_eSPI library will reset all related configurations.
-If you click INSTALL, follow the aforementioned steps to re-add the header file to ensure proper project operation.
+If you click INSTALL, follow the aforementioned steps to re-add the header file to ensure proper project operation.`

 .. image:: ../_static/imgs/Main/8_TFT_Clock/Chapter08_07.png
     :align: center

-Sketch_09_TFT_Clock
+Sketch_08_TFT_Clock
 --------------------------------

 The following is the program code: